 Electric Nation is different to other V2G projects because it is using up to five different energy suppliers instead of just one.
 This means that the trial is a more realistic simulation of a future world in which many streets will have a number of EVs using V2G chargers operated by different energy suppliers.

 In the Electric Nation trial each supplier will use their chargers to test their various energy services utilising CrowdCharge’s demand management charger platform, which provides optimised charging sessions.

 The V2G trial follows the first Electric Nation project from 2016/19 which at the time was the world’s largest EV smart charging trial, providing real life insight into people’s habits when charging their vehicle.
 The trial provided data from more than two million hours of car charging, revealing the user habits on timings of charge, where and for how long, as well as the impact of different tariffs.

-By plugging in at specified times and putting energy back into the grid, active participants of the Electric Nation Vehicle to Grid project are expected to earn a minimum reward up to the monetary value of £120, available over the one-year trial period from June 2021 to June 2022 (trial dates revised in February 2021).
+By plugging in at specified times and putting energy back into the grid, active participants of the Electric Nation Vehicle to Grid project are expected to earn a minimum reward up to the monetary value of £120, available over the customer trial period from June 2021 to June 2022 (trial dates revised in February 2021).
 Recruitment is taking place from June 2020, and closes in March 2021.

 • Must be resident in the Western Power Distribution (WPD) licence area (Midlands, South West and South Wales)